rkwitt/teaching/WS2425/CV/VO/README.md

 ## Prerequisites

 I do recommend refreshing your **linear algebra**, **statistics** and **analysis** knowledge before starting the course.
-Also, please make yourself familiar with Python, as I do use Python almost exclusively (via Jupyter notebooks).
+Also, please make yourself familiar with Python as I do use Python almost exclusively (via Jupyter notebooks).
 Besides, you can start reading up on [PyTorch](https://pytorch.org/) which we will use as our environment for implementing deep learning approaches to computer vision.

 ## Course topics